datacts/datacts.github.io/HTBW_2/part_2.md

   - Unequal Opportunities
 ```

-Next, we want to make each item into relative links:
+Next, we want to make each item into relative links.
+Now, remember I am in the the repo https://github.com/segbeyondlaw/segbeyondlaw.github.io, so the file names are simply the names of other Markdown (.md) files I have in my repo.

 ```
 - [Lasting Disparities](lasting-disparities.md)